All Products

 Note

-Due to the evolution of the proxy, the number of proxies does not directly represent their processing capacity.
-Alibaba Cloud ensures that the ratio of proxies in a cluster instance type meets the requirements specified in the instance type description.
+The number of proxy nodes does not directly represent processing capacity.
+Alibaba Cloud ensures that the proxy count for each cluster instance type meets the requirements specified in the instance type description.

 Proxy routing rules